-I thought it might be fun if every now and then I posted a personal photo of me looking pretty grubby.
-Hey, if a picture is worth a thousand words, this is the quickest way for you to get to know me, right?
-If you’d rather read a more formal detailed bio info there’s an interview further down, and some serious pontificating.
+I thought it might be fun to post a personal photo of me looking pretty grubby.
+Hey, if a picture is worth a thousand words, this is the quickest way for you to get to know me.
+Right?
+If you’d rather read a more formal detailed bio info, there’s an interview further down, where I do some serious pontificating.

 So, what does this photo tell you?

-Don’t you just love the chic head gear?
+Are you loving the chic headgear?
 This was taken during my rock-climbing phase.
-Yep, I loved balancing on a half inch lip of granite and tiptoeing up soaring rock faces.
-Dangling from a rope over a 500 ft precipice elated me.
-I craved climbing so much during my college days I hung out with the local mountain-rescue team and occasionally gave climbing lessons.
+Yeah, I loved balancing on a half-inch lip of granite and tiptoeing up soaring rock faces.
+Dangling from a rope over a 500 ft precipice was my cup of tea.
+I craved climbing so much during my college days that I climbed with the local mountain rescue team and occasionally gave climbing lessons.

 In case you can’t tell, I’m not crazy about caves.
-Nope, I especially don’t like squishy, squeezy, skinny ones.
+I especially don’t like squishy, squeezy, skinny ones.
 I get a little claustrophobic.
 So, you’re looking at a picture of super uncomfortable Kathleen.
-After climbing for six hours I was covered in crusty clay and so tired I couldn’t see straight.
+After climbing for six hours, I was covered in crusty clay and so tired I couldn’t see straight.
 That’s when some joker with a camera decided it was a perfect time to take my picture.